Flagstaff Trans Group

 identify as Transgender, Genderqueer, or questioning.
 The group is a place

 where Trans students can share and discuss their experiences in a safe and welcoming environment.

-- Meets every Monday from 7 - 9 pm at Flagstaff Federated Community Church, 400 W. Aspen Avenue, Flagstaff, AZ 86001 (not sponsored or affiliated with the church).
-Enter through the side door (the one on the ground floor) and the meeting room is the first one on the left.
-For additional information contact: LGBTQA@nau.edu
+- The Flag Trans group meets every Monday from 7 to 9 pm at the Flagstaff Federated Community Church, 400 W. Aspen Avenue, Flagstaff, AZ 86001.
+Enter through the side door (the one facing the grassy lawn) and the room is the first one on the left.
+The group is not sponsored or affiliated with the church.

 - Non-Discrimination and Anti-Harassment Policy

 Northern Arizona University is committed to creating and maintaining an environment free of discrimination, harassment, and retaliation that is unlawful or prohibited by University policy.
 The University prohibits discrimination, including harassment and retaliation, by University employees, students, contractors, or agents of the University and by anyone participating in a University sponsored activity against an individual based on a protected classification.
 Protected classification includes race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or other protected category.
 The University also prohibits retaliation because an individual has engaged in a protected activity.

 The University will take prompt and appropriate action to: (1) thoroughly investigate complaints under this policy; and (2) prevent, correct and, if necessary, discipline individuals who engage in behavior that violates this policy in accordance with University policies.
 All members of the University community are responsible for participating in creating a campus environment free from all forms of prohibited discrimination and for cooperating with University officials who investigate allegations of policy violations.

 - LGBTQIAP+ Studies Residential Learning Community (RLC)